Towards Decarbonization: Sustainable Incentives in a Price-Competitive Maritime Supply Chain with Environmentally Conscious Shippers

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Transitioning to low-emission technologies for carriers needs a huge investment, and subsidies have proven to be efficient tools in overcoming cost barriers.
-In this paper, we formulate game-theoretical models to study the impact of subsidies on carbon emission reduction with green shippers in a price-competitive environment.
-Equilibrium solutions for three scenarios are derived and numerical analysis is conducted.
-Results indicate that (1) Government subsidies are effective and advantageous for decarbonization with carriers’ competition, but will lower service prices, profits and social welfare; (2) Intensified price competition leads to the increase in carbon emission, service prices and social welfare, while decreasing demands and profits in some scenarios; (3) Shippers’ green preferences have a positive effect on carbon emission reduction, profits and social welfare.
-Our findings can provide valuable managerial insights for both the government and shipping companies in promoting a more sustainable environment.
+Transitioning carriers to low-emission technologies requires huge investment, and subsidies have proven to be efficient tools in overcoming cost barriers.
+In this study, game-theoretic models were formulated to study the impact of subsidies on carbon emissions reduction with green shippers in a price-competitive environment.
+Equilibrium solutions for three scenarios were derived through model analysis, followed by numerical analyses.
+The results indicate the following: (1) Government subsidies are effective and advantageous for decarbonization with carrier competition but will lower service prices, profits, and social welfare.
+(2) Intensified price competition leads to increases in carbon emissions, service prices, and social welfare while decreasing demands and profits in some scenarios.
+(3) Shippers’ green preferences have a positive effect on carbon emission reduction, profits, and social welfare.
+These findings provide valuable managerial insights for both the government and shipping companies in promoting a more sustainable environment.